RIAEvangelist/node-phidget-API/docs/Servo.md

 #Phidget Spatial Sensor
 The PhidgetServo library makes for intuitive and lightning fast development without any compromise.
-Servos can be primed for more accurate use, [here is the Servo Primer Guide](http://www.phidgets.com/docs/Servo_Motor_and_Controller_Primer).
-For a quick start into your Spatial project see this [basic PhidgetServo example](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/servoMotor.js).
+For a quick start into your Spatial project see this [basic PhidgetServo example](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/servoMotor.js).S

 ##Methods